Fastiv: Economic potential (Fastiv Strategic Initiative)

 The education environment expected to contribute to better opportunities of students,entrepreneurs and individuals in prompt of the modern knowledge required for the development of the City`s entrepreneurship and economy.

-TRADE
+Trade

 On the territory of the city, more than 100 enterprises are engaged in trading activities.

 Among them: national food retailers, such as "Silpo-Food" LLC, "Fora" LLC, "ATB-market" LLC, "Trash" LLC, regional and local chains.
 There are also non-food supermarkets such as "Eldorado", "Foxtrot", "Comfi", "Budmarket" and others on the territory of the city.

 There are 5 markets in the city.

-BANKING INSTITUTIONS
+Banking

 The following banking institutions operate in the community: JSC "Oschadbank", JSC CB "Privatbank", JSC "Raiffeisen Bank", JSC "UKRGAZBANK".